Abedalkareem/games_services/README.md

                                               percentComplete: 100));
 ```
 <br>

-*note: You need to pass the achievement id for iOS in case of iOS and the achievement id for android in case of android.
+*Note: You need to pass the achievement id for iOS in case of iOS and the achievement id for android in case of android.
-the percentComplete is required in case of iOS but not android.*
+the ```percentComplete``` is required in case of iOS but not android.*

 ## Installing
 Simply add the following line to your pubspec.yaml file: